 Be sure to allow enough space around the router for adequate ventilation.
 Inadequate ventilation can cause the system to overheat.

-Caution: Do not block the air vents on the router.
+Do not block the air vents on the routers.
 Otherwise, the router might overheat.